automeal/AutoMeal/README.md

 > **RAPID_API_KEY**, **JWT_SECRET**, and **PRODUCTION_MONGODB_URI**, as dictated below.
 > You will also need to add MongoDB as an add-on
 > **Resources -> Add-ons** and then enter **mLab MongoDB**
+> Heroku AutoMeal app not compatible with Firefox browser

 ### Source Compilation & Development